ppone/docs/dev/customizing-templates.md

 ### Testing

-We recommend using the [Try Mustache](http://trymustache.com/) tool to verify your Mustache HTML for correct syntax.
 After saving any changes you can download a PDF preview by clicking the **Preview** button near the top right of the page.
 You can also see the generated HTML on a live invoice that has your customizations applied by opening the client view and appending `/html` to the URL, i.e. `https://dundermifflin.invoiced.com/invoices/IZmXbVOPyvfD3GPBmyd6FwXX/html`.

 ## Variable Reference